gnaaruag/haspburg-llm/README.md

 to give you a frame of reference this is what 5 generations of training does to haspburg-llm

+note: these models were trained for a 5-10 mins on an intel i7 to realise the full capability and breakdown of the llm i'd recommend running this on a single 8XA100 40GB node in about 4 days of training per generation
+(DONT DO IT, MASSIVE WASTE OF RESOURCES) this project was done for fun, not for practical implementation

 #### gen 0
 ```
 ANGELO: